Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 2. "La Passion selon Saint Matthieu de Jean-Sébastien Bach.
 Traduction française de M. Ch.
 Bannelier."
 In: Le Figaro.
 Nr.
 144. Mai 23, 1888, p.
 8.

 3. Carmen, opera by the French composer Georges Bizet (1838-1875).
 On January 5, 1882, Nietzsche sent Köselitz a marked-up edition of Bizet's score, with 75 marginal notes in pencil.
 See "Nietzsche's Marginal Glosses to Georges Bizet's Carmen."
 In: Friedrich Nietzsche in Words and Pictures.
 Appendix 2.
-Chronology of Nietzsche's Music: 121-141.
+Chronology of Nietzsche's Music.
+The Nietzsche Channel, 2012, 121-141.

 4. Only two of them are known: Martha (1847), by Friedrich von Flotow (1812-1883); La Favorita (1840), by Gaetano Donizetti (1797-1848).